Williamburgson/PUI2018/HW6_gw1054/README.md

 # Assignment 1
 No collaborator

+Alice (ql459) taught me how to retrieve the url and download PLUTO file, the rest is my own work

 Understood what is the PLUTO data and how to interpretate it

 Familiarized myself with some of the built-in functionality od pandas Data Frame